redshiftlogistics/redshiftlogistics.github.io/_posts/2020-04-19-combat-improvement.md

 author: CMDR Tenacious C
 ---

+This guide covers the fundamentals every pilot should be aware of when entering into a combat engagement.
+This guide assumes the reader has completed all the basic combat training and/or has around 10 hours combat flight time.

 ## Weapon harmony

 There are many different types of weapons at your disposal, however keep your fire groups in mind when choosing which weaponry to equip.
 You don’t want to have a build which is unnecessarily complicated, otherwise certain weapons may end up being forgotten about and never used.

 Keep in mind the purpose of your ship, what you need it to do, as well as picking weapons that complement each other.